If you're hoping to turn your love of photography into a career, discover the steps you need to take to become a professional photographer in the UK

 A MoneySupermarket.com study on The Best UK Cities for Freelancers revealed how nearly a tenth (9%) of UK freelancers work in the video, photo and audio media subsector.

-This shows how a growing number of photographers are self-employed, which is something you'll need to consider when starting your photography career.
-Find out what's involved in working freelance before you get started.
+This shows that many photographers are self-employed, which you'll need to consider when starting your photography career.
+Find out what's involved with freelancing before you get started.

 Find out more